theengs/gateway/docs/use/use.md

 Theengs Gateway then uses the identity resolving key `0dc540f3025b474b9ef1085e051b1add` to resolve random private addresses from device `00:11:22:33:44:55:66` and identity resolving key `6385424e1b0341109942ad2a6bb42e58` to resolve random private addresses from device `AA:BB:CC:DD:EE:FF`.

-The identity resolving key can also be specified as a Base64 encoded string, such as `"MGRjNTQwZjMwMjViNDc0YjllZjEwODVlMDUxYjFhZGQ="`.
+You can also specify the identity resolving key as a Base64 encoded string, such as `"MGRjNTQwZjMwMjViNDc0YjllZjEwODVlMDUxYjFhZGQ="`.

 ## Getting Identity Resolving Key (IRK) for Apple Watch, iPhone and iPad